kinode-dao/kinode-book/src/processes.md

 If a request does not expect a response and also "inherits" from another request, responses to the child request will be returned to the parent request's issuer.
 This allows for arbitrarily complex request-response chains, particularly useful for "middleware" processes.

-There is one other use of inheritance, discussed below: [inheriting data](#inheriting-a-lazy_load_blob).
+There is one other use of inheritance, discussed below: [passing data in request chains cheaply](#inheriting-a-lazy_load_blob).

 ##### Awaiting a Response

 When sending a request, a process can await a response to that specific request, queueing other messages in the meantime.
 Awaiting a response leads to easier-to-read code:
-* The response is handled in the next line of code, rather than in a separate iteration of the message-handling loop,
+* The response is handled in the next line of code, rather than in a separate iteration of the message-handling loop
-* The `context` need not be set, since it is clear what request the response corresponds to.
+* Therefore, the `context` need not be set.
 The downside of awaiting a response is that all other messages to a process will be queued until that response is received and handled.

 As such, certain applications lend themselves to blocking with an await, and others don't.
-A rule of thumb is: await responses for simpler code except when a process needs to performantly handle other messages in the meantime.
+A rule of thumb is: await responses (because simpler code) except when a process needs to performantly handle other messages in the meantime.

+For example, if a file-transfer process can only transfer one file at a time, requests can simply await responses, since the only possible next message will be a response to the request just sent.
+In contrast, if a file-transfer process can transfer more than one file at a time, requests that await responses will block others in the meantime; for performance it may make sense to write the process fully asynchronously.
+The constraint on awaiting is a primary reason why it is desirable to [spawn child processes](#spawning-child-processes).
+Continuing the file-transfer example, by spawning one child "worker" process per file to be transferred, each worker can use the await mechanic to simplify the code, while not limiting performance.

 #### Message Structure